 The Department of Physics and Astronomy has active research projects in the following areas:

-Learn more about our opportunities in research.
+Learn more about our research areas.

 Access state-of-the-art equipment